-Following the distribution, there will be an overlap between certain key directors and officers of the company and of FTAI subsidiaries, will serve as of the company and of FTAI.
-As a result, following the distribution, not all of our executive officers will be devoting their full time and attention to the company's affairs.
-In addition, immediately following the distribution, members of our board of directors, , will also be directors of FTAI.
+Following the distribution, there will be an overlap between certain key directors and officers of the Company and of FTAI subsidiaries.
+Mr. Nicholson will serve as both the chief executive officer of the Company and as a director of FTAI.
+As a result, following the distribution, not all of our executive officers will be devoting their full time and attention to the Company's affairs.
+In addition, immediately following the distribution, Mr. Adams will be the chairman of the board of directors of both the Company and FTAI, and will continue to serve as the Chief Executive Officer of FTAI.
 Shared directors and officers may have actual or apparent conflicts of interest with respect to matters involving or affecting each company.
 For example, there will be the potential for a conflict of interest when we on the one hand, and FTAI and its respective subsidiaries and successors on the other hand, are party to commercial transactions concerning the same or adjacent investments.
 In addition, after the distribution, certain of our directors and officers will continue to own shares and/or options or other equity awards of FTAI.
 These ownership interests could create actual, apparent or potential conflicts of interest when these individuals are faced with decisions that could have different implications for our company and FTAI.
 See "Certain Relationships and Related Party Transactions-Our Manager and Management Agreement" for a discussion of certain procedures we will institute to help ameliorate such potential conflicts that may arise.